« Back to Spotlights

 Read on to learn more about these upcoming events (check back often, as new events will certainly be added frequently).

 While no battles were fought on Dutchess soil, the county was vital to the Patriot cause.
 The Village of Fishkill was home to one of the largest supply depots for the Continental Army during the war.
-And after the burning of Kingston by the British in 1777 — in retaliation for the Patriot victory at Saratoga — Poughkeepsie served as the state capital until the end of the war.
+And after the burning of Kingston by the British in 1777 — in retaliation for the Patriot victory at Saratoga — Poughkeepsie served as the state capital.
 The Verplanck family homestead at Mount Gulian Historic Site in Beacon served as the headquarters of Patriot General Friedrich Von Steuben toward the end of the war.
 Interestingly, many Dutchess residents remained loyal to King George III despite the region’s strategic importance and significant contributions to the Patriots' war effort.

 Click here to learn more about Dutchess County's role in the Revolutionary War and for details on the many historic sites you can visit.